The Floating Islands of Lake Titicaca, Peru.

 It was a two-day, one-night trip to the floating islands of Uros and the islands of Amantani and Taquile on Lake Titicaca in Peru.

-And then it was off to Amantani, an island three-hours away.
-There, I had a homestay with a local woman, ate all potatoes you could imagine, hiked up a hill for a birds eye view of the land.
+The next stop was Amantani, an island three-hours away.
+There, I had a homestay with a local woman, ate all potatoes (and quinoa soup) you could imagine, and hiked up a hill for a birds eye view of the land.

-That night, I was meant to go to a fiesta, to dress up in traditional garb, dance.
-It was actually a part of the tour I was looking forward to.
-But, between a headache and nausea brought on my the altitude, and a rain storm, I ended up falling asleep at 7pm and not wanting to move.
+That night, I was meant to go to a fiesta, to dress up in traditional garb, to dance.
+It was actually the part of the tour I was looking forward to most.
+But, between a headache and nausea brought on by hiking in the higher altitude, and an ominous rain storm, I ended up falling asleep at 7pm and not wanting to move.

 The next morning, feeling slightly better, we hiked around Taquile, another of the scenic Lake Titicaca islands, for a few hours, before returning to Puno (where I took a tour of Sillustani), before taking a bus across the border, before seeing Lake Titicaca from the Bolivian side.

 Photos of the Floating Islands of Lake Titicaca, Uros, Amantani, and Taquile: